 The Sprott Physical Uranium Investment Trust (SPUT) catalysed gains in the uranium market at the end of 2021.
-Since launching in August 2021, SPUT quickly ran through its initial \$300mn AUM and now has a total net asset value of ~\$2.6bn, holding over 55m lbs of uranium (as of May 26th, 2022).
-SPUT is now the world's largest physical ETF.
+Since launching in August 2021, SPUT quickly ran through its initial \$300mn AUM and now has a total net asset value of over \$3bn, holding over 57m lbs of uranium (as of September 1st, 2022).
+SPUT is now the world's largest physical uranium ETF.
 One could compare what we are seeing with Sprott to what we saw with the Grayscale Bitcoin Trust, which gave investors direct exposure to Bitcoin.
 Sprott has done the same thing for uranium and as a result, a previously opaque spot market now has real price discovery and liquidity.

 In April 2022, Sprott completed its acquisition of the North Shore Global Uranium Mining ETF (URNM), and are also listing the vehicle on the London Stock Exchange.
-URNM returned investors 98% between January 2021 and April 2022 and saw net assets rise from \$40m to over \$1bn in the same time period.
+URNM returned investors c200% between IPO in December 2019 and September 2022 and saw net assets rise from \$40m to over \$1bn.
 The Sprott Uranium Miners ETF (still URNM), aims to capitalise on a growing interest in European markets for uranium exposure, bringing with it the same strategy initially implemented by North Shore.
 The ETF seeks investment opportunities in mining and exploration activities for nuclear fuel.